 Balch & Jones used their advertising experience to promote View Ridge

 Balch & Jones learned the construction, development and real estate businesses literally from the ground up in View Ridge.
 They first arranged to clear some of the ground, cutting down all of the trees to expose the views of Lake Washington, so that they could sell lots to potential residents.
-Then, about three months later, they did the official plat filing (described above) for a layout of streets and lots.
+Balch and Jones submitted a drawing of the first house to be built in View Ridge to the newspaper in November 1935 (pictured below), as a way of indicating that the new development was making progress.
+Not until December did Balch and Jones bring in the official plat filing (described above) for a layout of streets and lots.
 Although done slightly in backwards order, starting to sell lots first and then filing a plat later, it was not illegal.

 Next Balch & Jones began to line up the team of architects, engineers and construction companies who would help them develop View Ridge.
-The plat was surveyed by an engineering firm and the plan for lots and streets was accepted by King County.
+The plat had surveyed by an engineering firm and the plan of the layout of lots and streets was accepted by King County.
 Then some work began to be done for putting in streets.
 The View Ridge lots were on a steep slope, so a kind of terracing had to be done to make the streets like steps on the side of the hill.
+Although I don’t have documentation of this, it was told to me by neighborhood residents that Balch, who always looked to hire local people, hired men with horse-drawn scoop shovels to grade the first streets in View Ridge.

 Since the View Ridge development was outside of the Seattle City limits, there were problems regarding utilities.
 Each house had to be on a septic system because there were no sewers, and Balch & Jones had to arrange for water lines to be put in.
 They found that business was slow for electric companies City Light and Puget Power so the two competed with one another.
 At first there were two sets of electric poles and lines in View Ridge, as some homeowners chose one company and some another.